Yann de Fabrique

-Yann de Fabrique (his full name is Yann de Fabrique Saint-Tours), born on 7 July 1973, is a French former swimmer who competed in the 1992 Summer Olympics and in the 1996 Summer Olympics.
-He specialized in both the Freestyle and Butterfly events on the International scene where he represented France for a decade from 1992 to 2001.
+Yann de Fabrique Saint-Tours (born 7 July 1973) is a French former swimmer who competed in the 1992 Summer Olympics and in the 1996 Summer Olympics.
+He specialized in both the Freestyle and Butterfly events on the International scene where he represented France for a decade from 1992 to 2001, but never placed or won any Olympic medals.

 In addition to swimming in two Olympic Games, he swam at the 1994 World Swimming Championship in Rome, Italy and three European Swimming Championships (Sheffield 1993, Istanbul 1999 and Helsinki 2000) - winning a Bronze Medal in the 4x200 Freestyle Relay in Sheffield, England.
 He also represented France in the 1993 Buffalo, 1995 Fukuoka and 1997 Sicily editions of the World University Games with a culmination of eight medals - two Gold, four Silver and two Bronze Medals.

 His parents were both born in Martinique (FWI).